open-dev-top/freeCodeCamp-learning/README.md

 - <a href="http://198.46.218.141:8080/freeCodeCamp-learning/Responsive_Web_Design_Certification/Learn_CSS_Flexbox_by_Building_a_Photo_Gallery/index.html">Learn CSS Flexbox by Building a Photo Gallery

-- Learn Typography by Building a Nutrition Label
+- <a href="http://198.46.218.141:8080/freeCodeCamp-learning/Responsive_Web_Design_Certification/Learn_Typography_by_Building_a_Nutrition_Label/index.html">Learn Typography by Building a Nutrition Label

+- Learn Accessibility by Building a Quiz